singhrr/hcxai_ausdm2024/README.md

 - Develop skills in designing and conducting user studies that evaluate XAI systems' effectiveness using metrics such as user understanding, trust, and cognitive load.

 ## Agenda
-For a detailed agenda, visit the [AusDM Tutorial Day 1 page](https://ausdm24.ausdm.org/Tutorial-Day1.html).
+For a detailed agenda, visit the .

 | **Item**                       | **Time**      | **Activities**                                                                                                                                                     |
 |--------------------------------|---------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|